Belisarius: Against Persia

 When Belisarius approached Nisibis he ordered a camp to be set up at a significant distance from the city.
 His officers protested at this, but he explained to them that this was so that if the Persians sallied out and were defeated, the Byzantines would have more time to inflict casualties during the retreat.
 At the battle of Rome, during the siege of Rome, Belisarius had been defeated, but much of his army was able to retreat the short distance back to the city, something which he did not want to occur when the roles were reversed.
 Some of his officers disagreed so vehemently that they left the main force and camped close to the city.
 Belisarius warned them that the Persians would attack just before the first Byzantine meal, but the officers still sent their men to get food at this time and as a result, were caught in disorder by an attack.
 Belisarius observed what was going on and was already marching to their aid before messengers requesting aid even arrived.
 He turned the tide and won the battle.
 Having defeated the garrison but still not being in a strong enough position to storm the fortifications, he moved past the city.
 He didn't fear being attacked from the rear by the garrison any more, mostly because their confidence was broken.
 While he besieged Sisauranon, he sent troops to raid the rich lands beyond the Tigris.
-While Belisarius' assaults on the city were repulsed by its 800-strong garrison and suffered heavy losses, the city ran out of supplies and the garrison changed sides.
+While Belisarius's assaults on the city were repulsed by its 800-strong garrison and suffered heavy losses, the city ran out of supplies and the garrison changed sides.
 At this point, the troops raiding Persia returned home without informing Belisarius.
-At this point, up to a third of Belisarius' forces had caught a fever, and the Lakhmids were about to take up arms again.
+At this point, up to a third of Belisarius's forces had caught a fever, and the Lakhmids were about to take up arms again.
 As he did with other major decisions, Belisarius asked his officers' opinions; they concluded they should retreat.
 Procopius heavily criticised this, claiming that Belisarius could have marched on and taken Ctesiphon.
-He disregarded the fact that no information on Persian dispositions was available and Belisarius hadn't been able to take Sisauranon by force, making it unlikely he could have stormed Ctesiphon.
+He had disregarded the fact that no information on Persian dispositions was available and Belisarius hadn't been able to take Sisauranon by force, making it unlikely he could have stormed Ctesiphon.